opnsense/tools/README.md

     # make hotfix[-<step>]

-It will flush all previous packages except for ports, rebuild core and plugins and sign the sets if enabled.
-It can also explicity set "core" or "plugins" or "ports".
-Note that the "ports" step will automatically rebuild mismatching versions of packages or missing ones while the "core" and "plugins" step will start from scratch for the individual step.
+The default hotfix run is a non-destructive rebuild pass for missing plugins and core packages which also signs the packages.
+You can also do a full rebuild using "core" or "plugins" or "core,plugins" or "plugins,core" step.
+The "ports" step, however, will automatically rebuild mismatching and missing ports.

-Any other argument (or list of arguments separated by comma) will be treated as a single port to be rebuilt.
+Any other argument (or list of arguments separated by comma) will be treated as individual ports to be rebuilt.